univec-ai/postvec/web/download.md

 - [Docker runtime notes](/docs/install/docker)
 - [Uninstall](/docs/install/uninstall)

-## Hosting note
+## Hosting

 The selector reads `univec-ai/stack` releases tagged `postvec-v*`.
 If packages later move to a dedicated repository or object store, the artifact identity and image-tag scheme remain the compatibility contract.